Meet our Current Royalty

 *** CONTEST IS OPEN TO ALL TEXAS RESIDENTS THAT MEET THESE REQUIREMENTS ***

-• Competed entry form, fee and one (1) color or black & white photo size 3 X 5 or larger must be submitted by the entry deadline.
+- Competed entry form, fee and one (1) color or black & white photo size 3 X 5 or larger must be submitted by the entry deadline, which is Friday April 1, 2025.

 Contestants shall be required to wear full western attire, to be compliant with the PRCA dress code, of her choosing (hat, boots, long sleeve shirt) at all times when riding and during the judge’s interview.
 A dress or jeans may be worn for the speech, modeling and interview portions of the contest.

-Contestants shall be required to attend a dinner on Tuesday night of the PRCA Rodeo at the JCSP Headquarters at 6:00 pm.
+Contestants shall be required to attend a dinner on Tuesday June 10, 2025 at the JCSP Headquarters at 6:00 pm.
 Speeches, modeling and interviews will be conducted during this event.
 Contestants will make a poster board of pictures to be judged for photogenic award.

 Queen and Princess Contestants shall be REQUIRED to give a speech.
 Speeches should be two minutes or less.
 They should be memorized for Queen Title Contestants.
 Princess Title Contestants are highly encouraged, but not required, to memorize their speech.